‹ All posts

 The process step by step

 1. Get a Certificate of Good Standing.
 Most states require proof that your LLC is in good standing in its home state.
 Request this from your formation state's Secretary of State.
 It is usually available online for $5 to $20 and valid for 30 to 90 days.
+If your home state filings are not current, you cannot get the certificate, which means you cannot foreign qualify until you get current.

 3. File the Application for Authority.
 This is the core document.
 The name varies by state (Certificate of Registration, Statement of Foreign Qualification, etc.) but the content is similar everywhere: your LLC name, formation state, formation date, principal address, and registered agent details.
 Most states accept online filings.